Does your thumb ache when gripping objects or scrolling on your phone?

 - Rest - Give your thumb breaks from repetitive tasks like texting, typing, or gripping.

-- Ergonomic tweaks: Choose styluses and tools with larger hand grips.
+- Ergonomic tweaks - Choose styluses and tools with larger hand grips.

 - Massage - Use your opposite hand to massage the thumb pad.
-The best method is to use a massage ball, place it on a table, and roll the thumb pad.

 - Topical creams - For pain and inflammation, try: